csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 #### Q8: What artifacts will you use to self-organize?

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?
-   * How do you determine the status of work from inception to completion?

 We'll be using a shared google sheet as a task board.
 Each task would have a status field, and the field value can be Open, In Progress, Resolved, or Blocked.
 Before we start working on the project, we would have at least 2 meetings on how to divide up the work, and based on the meeting outcome, each task would be assigned to a team member with a status of Open.
 When he/she starts working on the task, the status of the task would be changed to In Progress.
 If he/she successfully finished the task, the task status would be updated to Resolved.
 If some blockers showed up, he/she can change the status to Blocked and the team can discuss it during the next team meeting.

 Each task would also have a priority assigned to it, starting from p1 to p3.
 For a minor bug such as font adjustment, we would prioritize it as P3.
 For regular tasks, such as implementing the sign-up page, or a bug which leads to failure in sending messages, we will prioritize it as P2.
 For really serious bugs, such as the server is down, it would be prioritized to P1, and any free group member must be looking at it asap.

 #### Q9: What are the rules regarding how your team works?

-Describe your team's working culture.

 **Communications:**
- * What is the expected frequency?
-What methods/channels are appropriate?
- * If you have a partner project, what is your process (in detail) for communicating with your partner?

 The teams would be communicating with each other via the WeChat channel and zoom calls.
 For regular questions, we encourage the members to ask directly in the WeChat group chat to get a quick answer.
 In terms of the bigger questions, such as a design issue, we would discuss it in the weekly zoom calls.
 All communications must be conducted in a friendly and peaceful environment.
 We also encourage meaningful and efficient communications, rather than aimless chat.
 In terms of communicating with the partner, we have agreed on a bi-weekly meeting schedule to keep everything on track.
 Between the meetings, we will communicate via emails to get quick answers to questions.

 **Meetings:**
- * How are people held accountable for attending meetings, completing action items?
-Is there a moderator or process?

 There are 5 people in our group and we'll take turns to host the meeting.
 In each meeting, we'll begin with everyone sharing their working progress.
 After that, we'll take a look at the action items from the last meeting to see if all of them have been resolved.
 Next, we'll discuss the blocked tasks on the task board, from highest to lowest priority.
 At the end of the meeting, we'll come up with the action items to be done before the next meeting and assign them to team members.

 **Conflict Resolution:**
- * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
-Indecisions?
-Non-responsive team members?
-Any other scenarios you can think of?
  1. What to do if we can't achieve consensus？
 We've been in that situation before.
 When we were discussing what stack technology to use for the backend, we narrowed down the options to two - node.js and flask.
 They all have their pros and cons, thus the team members cannot decide which one to use.
 So in the end, we had a vote.
 2 people voted flask and 3 voted node.js, so we decided to use node.js for the backend.
 This is just an example of how to make a decision when we can't achieve consensus, and we'll take a vote whenever we get into that situation again in the future.